For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 This Oscar-winning documentary revolves around the journey of a Norwegian explorer.

-He set sail in a wood-raft from Peru to Polynesia to prove that his theory of South American natives has been settled in Polynesia.
+He set sail from Peru in a wooden raft to Polynesia to prove that his theory that South American natives had settled there was correct.

-The language and tone used in Kon-Tiki belong to Norway in the 1940s.
+The language and tone of Kon-Tiki are Norwegian from the 1940s.

-The Anglo-ethnocentric approach takes you back in time and introduces you to old-world Norway.
+The Anglo-ethnocentric approach takes you back in time to old-world Norway.

 It is a good learning experience for intermediate Norwegian language learners.